Chris White joins the QuoStar Board

 Chris White, Non-Executive Director at QuoStar comments: “I look forward to getting started in this new role at QuoStar.
 It’s a well-respected firm in a competitive industry with a real opportunity to build on its already strong market position.
-There’s undoubtedly an appetite for QuoStar’s joined up approach to business consultancy and technical management, and the personal touch that the team provides is a great driver for future success.”
+There’s undoubtedly an appetite for QuoStar’s joined-up approach to business consultancy and technical management.
+Plus the personal touch that the team provides is a great driver for future success.”

 Robert Rutherford, CEO of QuoStar, comments: “Chris’s background is impressive, as is his highly relevant and current professional experience.
 The fit does, however, go further than this as Chris’s values and corporate ethics clearly marry our own.
 Our clients can continue to expect us all to drive onwards and upwards for their benefit.
 I feel that we’ve truly welcomed a great asset to the team, and it’s great to have Chris on board.”